RedHatInsights/backstage-plugin-redhat-ai-project-space/README.md

-# Visual Qontract Dynamic Plugin
+# Red Hat AI Project Space Dynamic Plugin

-This is a development mono-repo for multiple Red Hat Hybrid Cloud Management RHDH plugins.
+This is a development mono-repo for the Red Hat AI Project Space RHDH plugin.
 This mono-repo was created using @backstage/create-app to provide a backend and frontend for the plugin to integrate with.

-Included Plugins:
+Included Plugin:
-* Visual Qontract: `plugins/visual-qontract` Presents data from App Interface
-* WebRCA Frontend: `plugins/webrca-frontend` A frontend plugin for Web RCA
-* WebRCA Backend: `plugins/webrca-backend` A backend plugin for Web RCA
+* Red Hat AI Project Space: `plugins/redhat-ai-project-space` - AI Showcase page component

 ## Components

-### Visual Qontract Entity Page Cards
+### Page Component
-This plugin provides multiple info card components that can be mounted on a catalog entry page.
+This plugin provides a page component for the AI Showcase:
-* `EntityQontractDependenciesContent`: Shows CI and code dependencies along with links to status pages and SLOs
-* `EntityQontractNamespacesContent`: Shows namespaces and clusters, with links, where an app is running
-* `EntityQontractCodeComponentsContent`: Shows code repositories and build jobs
-* `EntityQontractPipelinesComponent`: Shows deploy pipelines with links out to the deploy privders
-* `EntityQontractSLOComponent`: Shows cards with gauges for SLIs
-* `EntityQontractEscalationPolicyComponent`: Show's escalation policies for an app

-### Page Plugins
-We also provide 3 pages that can extend the functionality of Janus IDP / RHDH.

-* `EntityQontractHomePageComponent`: A more feature and information rich homepage than ships with Janus / RHDH by default
-* `EntityQontractNewsComponent`: A news page with searching, filters, etc
-* `WebRCAFetchComponent`: A page to show WebRCA Incidents
-* `ChangelogPageComponent`: A page to show App SRE Changelog
+* `AIShowcasePageComponent`: A page to showcase AI capabilities and features

 ## Dependencies
 You'll need to have the `inscope-resources` pod running.
 This pod contains the resources like new stories used on the front page.